|Home > Training > Yoga for Youth Training|

-Niroga's Yoga for Youth training is for yoga teachers and practitioners who are interested in bringing the transformative power of yoga into the lives of teens and adolescents.
-These trainings are held twice a year in Berkeley, once in the summer and once in the winter, and across the country.
+Our highly regarded Yoga for Youth training is for yoga teachers and practitioners who are interested in bringing the transformative power of yoga into the lives of teens and adolescents.
+This full weekend training focuses on a variety of practical skills needed to serve youth in real life settings.

 The following topics will be covered:

-The weekend will consist of practice, discussion with Niroga Senior Instructors, guest speakers, practice teaching, role plays, and activities meant to challenge and expand your view of "at-risk" youth and yoga as a revolutionary act.
+The weekend will consist of practice, discussion with Niroga Senior Instructors, guest speakers, practice teaching, role plays, and activities meant to challenge and expand your view of teaching and yoga as a revolutionary act.

 Yoga for Youth Training testimonials

 "This training is head and shoulders above anything else out there!"